metallang/metal/README.md

 # Metal

-A programming language.
-We'll add a catchy slogan soon, pinky swear
+Prototype compiled language built in Rust with LLVM.

+## Contributing

+Currently, Metal is currently not open source software.
+Metal will eventually open up and become fully open source, but for the time being, it's not open for contributions.

 ## Development

 Use nightly Rust.

-If you want to add a dependency, add it to the workspace `Cargo.toml` and then in the crate that you want to use this dependency in specify that dependency as `dep_name = { workspace = true }`.
+If you want to add a dependency, add it to the workspace Cargo.toml and then in the crate that you want to use this dependency in specify that dependency as `dep_name = { workspace = true }`.
 This makes updating deps much easier.